Thomas Stephens (Jesuit): Variations in the name

-There are many variations of Thomas Stephens' name.
+There are many variations of Stephens' name.
 Cunha Rivara notes that the Bibliotheca Lusitana "clearly but erroneously calls him Esteves."
 J.L.
-Saldanha observes: “Among his clerical brethren he was known as Padre Estevam, and the laity seem to have improved upon the appellation and turned it into Padre Busten, Buston, and the grand and high-sounding de Bubston.”
-Saldanha also notes that Monier-Williams renders the name ‘Thomas Stevens,’ while also pointing out that Dodd's Church History speaks of Stephen de Buston or Bubston.
-Mariano Saldanha instead gives the name as ‘Tomás Estêvão.’
-The Catholic Encyclopedia (see External Links below) itself seems to have two entries for the same person: Thomas Stephens and Thomas Stephen Buston.
+Saldanha observes: "Among his clerical brethren he was known as Padre Estevam, and the laity seem to have improved upon the appellation and turned it into Padre Busten, Buston, and the grand and high-sounding de Bubston".
+Saldanha also notes that Monier-Williams renders the name 'Thomas Stevens', while also pointing out that Dodd's Church History speaks of Stephen de Buston or Bubston.
+Mariano Saldanha instead gives the name as 'Tomás Estêvão'.
+The Catholic Encyclopedia itself seems to have two entries for the same person: Thomas Stephens and Thomas Stephen Buston.

-These variations, together with variations in the titles of the Khristapurana, add to the difficulty of tracing print editions and manuscript copies of the latter.

 Achievements

 In English

 Before the end of the century he was already known in England thanks to a letter written to his father, and published in the 2nd volume of Richard Hakluyt's Principal Navigations (in 1599) in which he gives a description of Portuguese India and its languages.